Bible Short Courses

 How Short Courses Work

-Bible short courses meet for four to six weeks.
-Some are offered online; others meet face-to-face.
-Readings and discussion are comparable to seminary-level work, assuming critical thinking skills and some previous academic study.
+Bible short courses meet online for six weeks.
+Readings and discussion are comparable to seminary-level work, assuming critical thinking skills and previous academic study.
 No academic credit will be awarded, but Continuing Education Units (CEUs) are available to those who complete course requirements.
 Courses are not graded.
 These courses do not meet any requirement of the AMBS Master of Divinity or Master of Arts programs of study.

 Make 4 Hours Count: How to Streamline Bible Study for Ministry (online)